gaehlerm/SoftwareEngineering/README.md

 print(taxi.engine.power)
 ```

 Now there may be many programmers that prefer the code used for the `lion`, for example because it is less code.
-But in my opinion, this is bad code.
-The `lion` code is implici.
+But in my opinion, this is very bad.
+The `lion` code is implicit.
 And implicit code is genereally to be avoided because it is not as clear as explicit code.
-Or as the Zen of Python sais: "Explicit is better than implicit."
+Or as the Zen of Python says: "Explicit is better than implicit."
 The code used with the `taxi` is clearly to be prefered as it is explicit.
 You have to write a little bit (one word!) more code inside the print statement, but the clarity really makes up for it.
 The code using the `taxi` is much clearer because it tells you where the `power` variable comes from.
 It is a variable inside the `engine`.
 This is the ultimate reason why I recommend using composition instead of inheritance.
 It makes the code much clearer.
 It is explicit.

 ## Conclusions